jepstein-eagle/adaptable/packages/plugins/README.md

 ## Glue42 Plugin

-Designed for when AdapTable will be used on a desktop also running [Glue42](https://glue42.com/).
+Designed for when AdapTable will be used on a desktop also running the [Glue42](https://glue42.com/) desktop.

 This plugin leverages many of the powerful features of Glue42 to offer users additional options such as Audited, Validated 2 way export between AdapTable and Excel.